gadhari209/LeadToRev_Product_Catalog/README.md

 - Run project as spring Boot App
 - The application should start on http://localhost:8080.

-# API Documentation
+# 4. API Documentation

 The API endpoints and their expected request and response formats are documented in this section.

 [API Documentation](#api-documentation)

-# Database Seeding
+# 5. Database Seeding
 You can seed the database with initial data using the provided SQL script in the [Instructions for Database Setup and Seeding](#database-seeding) section of the README file.

+# supporting documents

 <a name="api-documentation"></a>
 # 1. API Endpoints Documentation: